engmr/mortgagecalculatorapi/README.md

 # mortgagecalculatorapi
 A simple .NET Core calculator web API for a mortgage.

+DISCLAIMER: This API is not meant to provide financial advice for those seeking a mortgage nor for commercial use.

 ## Prerequisites
 1. .NET Core 5.0 or later installed